O Jerusalem (film): Production

 According to Feldshuh, the film faced significant budget restraints, with two of her scenes cut and Chouraqui needing to rely on stock documentary footage and spare editing.

 Critical reception

-On Rotten Tomatoes, the film received a 36% approval rating based on 22 reviews, indicating a generally negative reception and the site consensus being "Though a noble effort, O Jerusalem fails to combine this history lesson and human drama into a coherent cinematic piece."
+On Rotten Tomatoes, the film received a 36% approval rating based on 22 reviews, indicating a generally negative reception, with the site consensus being "[t]hough a noble effort, O Jerusalem fails to combine this history lesson and human drama into a coherent cinematic piece".
+On Metacritic, the film has a weighted average, score of 39 out of 100 based on 11 critics, indicating "overwhelming dislike".

-However, film critic, Stephen Farber was more positive, writing for The Hollywood Reporter: "It is admirable in trying to be fair to the Israeli and Arab perspectives while lamenting the enmity that endures to this day."
+However, film critic Stephen Farber was more positive, writing for The Hollywood Reporter: "It is admirable in trying to be fair to the Israeli and Arab perspectives while lamenting the enmity that endures to this day".

-Jeannette Catsoulis wrote in The New York Times wrote a negative review of the film describing it as a "middle school history lesson — complete with textbook dialogue and strained neutrality."
+Jeannette Catsoulis in The New York Times wrote a negative review of the film, describing it as a "middle school history lesson – complete with textbook dialogue and strained neutrality".

-John Anderson wrote in Variety that "There’s a great movie inside “O Jerusalem” that wants freedom and independence, but is suppressed by an earnestness that’s practically colonial."
+John Anderson wrote in Variety that "[t]here's a great movie inside O Jerusalem that wants freedom and independence, but is suppressed by an earnestness that's practically colonial".